SmartDataAnalytics/SML-Bench/README.md

 **Supported Tools & Adding your own Tool**

 An overview of the currently supported tools and a brief description of how to add additional tools is given [here](learningsystems/README.md).

-Quick intro for running the base framework is given in [Getting Started](GettingStarted.md) document.